-You perform benchmark test for a method like BulkSaveChanges, but you get very bad performance result.
+You perform benchmark tests for a method like BulkSaveChanges, but you get very bad performance results.

-The performance issue may be caused by some common mistake:
+The performance issue may be caused by some common mistakes:

 - Forget to JIT compile the library